 To add decimal numbers effectively using mental math, students need to understand the place value of the digits that make up each number and factor that into their calculations.
 Students should also recognize that the decimal point is a marker that identifies the place value of the digits.

 When adding decimal numbers, the concept of grouping is used just as when adding whole numbers.
 For example, just as we can add 3 hundreds to 8 hundreds to form 11 hundreds, we can add 3 hundredths to 8 hundredths to form 11 hundredths.
-However, since the decimal system does not allow 2 digits to be placed in the same position, students must understand the concept of regrouping.
+However, since the decimal system does not allow two digits to be placed in the same position, students must understand the concept of regrouping.

-During subtraction, it is important, as it was with addition, to consider the place value of the digits that make up the numbers.
+During subtraction, it is important, as it is with addition, to consider the place value of the digits that make up the numbers.
 The strategies for subtracting decimal numbers are essentially the same as those used for subtracting whole numbers.
 For example, just as one can subtract 3 hundreds from 8 hundreds and get 5 hundreds, one can subtract 3 hundredths from 8 hundredths to get 5 hundredths.

 Mental Math